 Symptoms include:

 Treatment usually varies due to the primary cause of Pseudomembranous colitis.
-In severe cases, a fecal microbiota transplant may be needed to restore normal flora (bacteria commonly found in the digestive tract).
-It would involve infusing feces from a healthy donor.
+In severe cases, a fecal microbiota transplant (administration of a solution of fecal matter from a healthy donor to the recipient) may be needed to restore normal flora (bacteria commonly found in the digestive tract).
 A blood test, endoscopy (colonoscopy), and stool cultures can be used to discover the cause of colitis.

 Risk factors affecting the development of Pseudomembranous colitis: